ScreenPressor

 History

-Before ScreenPressor world leadership in screen captured video compression held MSU Screen Capture Lossless Codec.
+Before ScreenPressor, world leadership in screen captured video compression was held by MSU Screen Capture Lossless Codec.
 Now it's obsolete and not supported anymore.
-Its author Dmitry Popov, founder of Infognition Co.
-Ltd. previously known as Dee Mon, is also the author of ScreenPressor.
+The MSU codec's author Dmitry Popov, founder of Infognition Co.
+Ltd. (previously known as Dee Mon), is also the author of ScreenPressor.

-Download now Buy now
+Download now